 15:00

 Note!
 Recommended age: Tipping Point is created with an adult audience in mind.
 However, we know that Cirkör's performances are well attended by a happy and enthusiastic children's audience.
-We therefore have no actual recommended age - you know your child best.
+We therefore have no real recommended age - you know your child best.
+Length of performance: Act 1: 42 minutes, interval: 25 minutes, Act 2: 43 minutes

 In a tensegrity structure, the shape is held together by tension, balance and by forces pulling in different directions.
 The slightest change can bring the whole structure down.
 And what happens when the most fundamental thing collapses?
 Who gets squeezed and who gives it freedom?
 Tipping point serves as a reminder that nothing is inevitable and that change is possible.
 Actually, it is quite simple.
 Every action, regardless of size, can be part of a larger change.